-- the patient eligibility criteria defined in the protocol; - the nature and size of the patient population required for analysis of the trial's primary endpoints and the process for identifying patients; - the number and location of participating clinical sites or patients; - the design of the trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - clinicians' and patients' perceptions as to the potential advantages and risks of the product candidate being studied in relation to other available therapies, including any new products that may be approved for the indications we are investigating; - the availability of competing commercially available therapies and other competing drug candidates' clinical trials; - our ability to obtain and maintain patient informed consents for participation in our clinical trials; and - the risk that patients enrolled in clinical trials will drop out of the trials before completion or, because they may be late-stage cancer patients, will not survive the full terms of the clinical trials.
+- the patient eligibility criteria defined in the protocol; - the nature and size of the patient population required for analysis of the trial's primary endpoints and the process for identifying patients; - the number and location of participating clinical sites or patients; - the design of the trial; - · our ability to recruit clinical trial investigators with the appropriate competencies and experience; - clinicians' and patients' perceptions as to the potential advantages and risks of the product candidate being studied in relation to other available therapies, including any new products that may be approved for the indications we are investigating; - the availability of competing commercially available therapies and other competing drug candidates' clinical trials; - our ability to obtain and maintain patient informed consents for participation in our clinical trials; - the risk that patients enrolled in clinical trials will drop out of the trials before completion or, because they may be late-stage cancer patients, will not survive the full terms of the clinical trials; and - factors outside of our control, including as a result of business interruptions resulting from natural disasters and public health emergencies, such as the coronavirus.

 In addition, our clinical trials will compete with other clinical trials for product candidates that are in the same therapeutic areas as our current and potential future product candidates.
 This competition will reduce the number and types of patients available to us, because some patients who might have opted to enroll in our trials may instead opt to enroll in a trial conducted by one of our competitors.
 Since the number of qualified clinical investigators is limited, we expect to conduct some of our clinical trials at the same clinical trial sites that some of our competitors use, which will reduce the number of patients who are available for our clinical trials at such sites.
 Moreover, because our current and potential future product candidates may represent a departure from more commonly used methods for cancer treatment, potential patients and their doctors may be inclined to use conventional therapies, such as chemotherapy, rather than enroll patients in our ongoing or any future clinical trial.

-Delays of difficulties in patient enrollment may result in increased costs or may affect the timing, outcome or completion of clinical trials, which would adversely affect our ability to advance the development of the product candidates we develop.
+Delays from difficulties in patient enrollment in a clinical trial may result in increased costs or affect the timing, outcome or completion of the trial, which could require us to abandon the trial altogether and could delay or prevent our receipt of regulatory approval the applicable product candidate.